space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 Command and Security are the only roles that have mindshields roundstart.

 - A mindshield gives its owner a "shield" with **100** LHP.
-The mindshield absorbs any CHP damage dealt to the owner and takes it instead.
+The mindshield absorbs any LHP damage dealt to the owner and takes it instead.
-- If the mindshield reaches 0 LHP, it breaks and is removed from its owner.
 - The shield slowly regains LHP on its own, at **0.2** LHP / second.
+This functionality does not work when converted to the Revolution.
 - Having a mindshield does not change Revolutionary status or antag faction; a Revolutionary can be mindshielded and still belong to the Revolution.

-Mindshields only protects the owner from LHP *damage*.
-Someone with a mindshield can still be healed.
+- A newly injected mindshield always has full LHP, regardless of Revolutionary status.
+- Mindshields can be removed, much like any other implant.
+The exceptions for this is the Captain and ERT/CentComm, who have unremovable mindshields (however due to being unconvertable, this is mostly just flavor).

 New mindshields are able to be purchased from Cargo at a reasonable price.
-One possible suggestion would be 4 implanters for $3000.
+One possible suggestion would be 4 implanters for $8000.

 ## Revolutionary Items